fieldtrip/website/development/project/fwdarch.md

 5. the presence of redundant vertices
 6. the surface represents a closed area (i.e. the brain)

-The reason for this function to exist is to understand if the mesh represents a regular and correct triangulation (e.g. the area is in cm2 and not km2).
+The reason for this function to exist is to understand if the mesh represents a regular and correct triangulation (e.g., the area is in cm2 and not km2).
 These checks are required in order to generate a correct forward model and are model dependent.
 Some of the steps might require direct interaction with the operator for a further visual inspection.

 ### The implementation of the volume and mesh routines